 10. Big Hero 6 (2014)

-This is the only animated Marvel movie that received a big release, mostly because of it production by Disney.
+This is the only animated Marvel movie that received a big release, mostly because of it being produced by Disney.
 It illustrated the power Disney had to bring together two of their properties and make a great movie out of it.
-The movie had a tear-jerking moment quite early on in the film with the death of Hiro’s brother in a fire.
-There is a magic that Disney casts which makes animated characters more relate able than those played by real actors.
-It also has the typical mix of jokes mixed into the emotional exploration of the story.
-Baymax also dons a suit of armor that is slightly reminiscent of Iron man’s especially given his superpowers.
-While Stan Lee cameos in Marvel movies is a given, these days, ‘Big Hero 6’ has him integrated in the most gob-smacking way in the end credits.
+The movie had a tear-jerking moment quite early on with the death of Hiro’s brother in a fire.
+There is a magic that Disney casts which makes animated characters more relatable than those played by real actors.
+It also has these typical jokes that are mixed into the emotional exploration of the story.
+Baymax also dons a suit of armor that is slightly reminiscent of Iron man’s, especially given his superpowers.

 Read More: Best Love Triangle Movies of All Time